Deyui/Tweepy-Image-Pull/README.md

  A Python script using the Twitter API through tweepy, that will allow you to download an image from Twitter and let's you store it in a destination folder and rename it however you want with only the tweet link.
  Initially made for me to effectively download Gochiusa illustrations for private usage.
  I'm just a beginner and that was one of my first projects, so please go easy on me, if there are any issues.

+# Difference between public.py and newest_post.py
+public.py is to download a specific image from a link, that you have copied, whereas newest_post.py will automatically download the image of the newest post of a Twitter profile.

 # Requirements